j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 Save.Logout.
 Clear browser cache and test.This should fix the issue.

-## Writing template override for the frontend order view and print layouts <a id="writing-template-override-for-the-frontend-order-view-and-print-layouts"></a>
+## Writing template override for the frontend order view and print layouts

 This tutorial applies to J2store 3.x versions.
 You will nedd to use your hosting CPanel file manager or an FTP client like filezilla to carry out the following tasks.